-As lockdown is being eased, we’re seeing an increasing number of businesses wanting to do physical office tours, and more workspace operators able to offer them.
-Given this increase in demand, we want to make it possible for them to happen—but only in a safe and responsible way.
+Given this increase in demand, we want to make it possible for physical office tours to happen—but only in a safe and responsible way.

-The Government recently released guidelines on how to view residential property under the current circumstances, but as of yet there’s no advice on how to conduct commercial property viewings.
-To alleviate the concerns of businesses and operators alike, we’ve taken these guidelines and adapted them for office tours, to enable office searches to recommence in a socially responsible and safe way.
+To alleviate the concerns of businesses and operators alike, we’ve taken the Government’s guidelines around residential property viewings and adapted them for office tours, to enable office searches to continue in a socially responsible and safe way.

 We expect tenants and operators to follow these guidelines in the interest of public safety and responsibility.
 If you have any questions about them, or would like more information around how office viewings work at this time, please don’t hesitate to get in touch at email@example.com.